ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 The Persist Client will automatically perform the `join` and `projection` operations on the data source and return the result.

+## Learn more

-*For more information on the client API usage, see the `bal persist` examples.
+For more information on the client API usage, see the [`bal persist` examples](https://ballerina.io/learn/by-example/persist-get-all/).